ChristianSi/lytspel/README.md

 ## Installation

-The Phonetic English program suite is written [Haskell](https://www.haskell.org/haskellwiki/Haskell).
+The phoneng program suite is written in [Haskell](https://www.haskell.org/haskellwiki/Haskell).
 To build it from source, you need the [Cabal](https://www.haskell.org/cabal/) build system.
 If you use a Debian-based system, install the `cabal-install` package to